svendhoest/web-dev-workshop/README.md

 by the main HTML file and gets executed whenever the page loads.
 Use this as the starting point for your application.
 From there you can reference any other module you create.
-Your additional class is best placed in a separate File, for example `Timekeeper.ts`.
+Your additional class is best placed in a separate file, for example `Timekeeper.ts`.

 #### __Bonus Assignment (if there's still time)__